-During her tenure at the magazine, Sozzani has not shied away from controversy, commissioning and helming issues on fashion’s weight debate, plastic surgery and her landmark all-black issue.
-She also addresses any issues she sees fit to in her blog and at public speaking events, which have included addressing Harvard’s student union on fashion’s approach to body image.
+During her tenure at the magazine, Sozzani did not shy away from controversy, commissioning and helming issues on fashion’s weight debate, plastic surgery and her landmark all-black issue.
+She also addressed issues she saw fit to in her blog and at public speaking events, which have included addressing Harvard’s student union on fashion’s approach to body image.

-Renowned as Condé Nast’s fashion photography power-house, Italian Vogue and Sozzani has championed the careers of Bruce Weber, Peter Lindbergh, Ellen von Unwerth and Paolo Roversi.
-In an age where print circulations are dramatically falling, Sozzani’s image based approach has seen the magazine’s circulation figures consistently rise.
-The July 2008 'All Black' issue, featuring only models of colour on the cover and across all editorial, was reprinted twice.
+Renowned as Condé Nast’s fashion photography power-house, Italian Vogue and Sozzani have championed the careers of Bruce Weber, Peter Lindbergh, Ellen von Unwerth and Paolo Roversi.
+In an age when print circulations were dramatically falling, Sozzani’s image-based approach saw the magazine’s circulation figures consistently rise.
+The July 2008 “All Black” issue, featuring only models of colour on the cover and across all editorial, was reprinted twice.
 Sozzani’s career in publishing also extended to photography and artbooks, as well as writing descriptions for exhibition catalogues.
 Sozzani was also known for her philanthropic work, becoming a United Nations goodwill ambassador in 2012, and receiving the Ledion of Honour by Nicolas Sarkozy in 2012.